-Like most things, everyone has their own opinion on how to best size skis.
-The general rule for modern ski length is between the skier's chin to the top of the head, depending on the type of skiing and the ability of the user.
+There are varying opinions on how to best size skis, but the general rule for modern ski length is between the skier's chin to the top of the head, depending on the type of skiing and the ability of the user.
 The guidelines below are for race skis and start with the athlete's height, which you add or subtract length based on discipline, gender, weight, age, and ability of the racer.
-Remember that these are loose guides and you should consult your local coach or ski expert for more specific recommendations.
+These are loose guides and you should consult your local coach or ski expert for more specific recommendations.

 FIS Race Ski Sizing Guidelines

-FIS regulations have changed over the last year, so it is best to consult with your coach or local ski expert before making a final purchase.
-Please see the current FIS Equipment Rules for specific age and circuit rules.
+FIS regulations change frequently, so it is best to consult with your coach or local ski expert before making a final purchase.
+Please see the current USSA/FIS Equipment Rules for specific age and circuit rules.

 Non-FIS Race Ski Sizing Recommendations